HEALTH INSURANCE IN CHINA FOR FOREIGNERS

 There is currently around 30 privately owned local insurance providers.
 Some of the major players are PingAn Health, ZhongAn, PICC and TianPing.
 Major drawback of why most expatriates in China prefer to go with international insurance companies instead is language barrier.
 Lastly, quite a few paperwork with local companies as well s ongoing hotline servicing will only be handled in Chinese language outside of working hours.

-• Foreigners in China can buy either global or China only health insurance plan from international or local insurance provider.
-As long as they meet requirements for enrollment and reside in in the country.
-At present there is around 280+ options that expats can purchase for their medical protection.
-Although in our experience 79% of them tend to buy a plan from one of the following: Allianz, Bupa, AXA, Aetna or MSH.
+• Foreigners in China can buy either global or China only health insurance plans from an international or local insurance provider.
+As long as they meet requirements for enrollment and reside in the country.
+At present, there are around 280+ options that expats can purchase for their medical protection.
+Although in our experience, 79% of them tend to buy a plan from one of the following: Allianz, Bupa, AXA, Aetna, or MSH.

-With such insurance plans you are welcome to go to pretty much any private hospitals in China.
-Another big aspect what we see is important for expatriates in China is direct billing.
-Getting insurance plan in place is one thing, how about using it?
-If you always have to go through pay & claim procedure for every little outpatient thing – with time it might be troublesome.
-You also always need to check policy wording of your health insurance contract.
-As well as make sure what is the deadline for submitting claims.
+With such insurance plans, you are welcome to go to pretty much any private hospital in China.
+Another big aspect that we see as important for expatriates in China is direct billing.
+Getting an insurance plan in place is one thing, how about using it?
+If you always have to go through the pay & claim procedure for every little outpatient thing, with time it might be troublesome.
+You also always need to check the policy wording of your health insurance contract.
+As well as make sure what the deadline is for submitting claims.

-Health insurance in China offers clients direct billing in almost all international hospitals.
-You will be given a medical card that you can use at the point of checking-in.
-As long as medical provider is on the network list of your insurance company, you can enjoy cashless treatments.
-Even if something such as MRI or PT scans will have to be pre-authorized, nurse at reception desk typically will take care of it.
+Health insurance in China offers clients direct billing at almost all international hospitals.
+You will be given a medical card that you can use at the point of check-in.
+As long as this medical provider is on the network list of your insurance company, you can enjoy cashless treatments.
+Even if something such as an MRI or PT scan will have to be pre-authorized, nurse at the reception desk typically will take care of it.

 • Is medical costs expensive in China?
-This is the type of questions we often hear from potential clients.
-And the answer is, it primarily depends on what kind of medical facility you go to.
-In government run public hospitals you can see a specialist for as low as RMB 90 while overnight stay in a ward will not run you over RMB 300 a night.
+This is the type of question we often hear from potential clients.
+And the answer is that it primarily depends on what kind of medical facility you go to.
+In government-run public hospitals, you can see a specialist for as little as RMB 90 while overnight stay in a ward will not run you over RMB 300 a night.

-However, many expats in China are not keen to such care and thus prefer to go to international and private style hospitals.
+However, many expats in China are not keen on such care and thus prefer to go to international and private-style hospitals.
 Costs in those are significantly higher.
-The average costs of a life threatening situation in a private hospital in China will exceed RMB 900,000 or ~ USD 140,000.
-Whereas per night stay costs for room fee only varies between RMB 3,500 and RMB 5,000.
-Most expensive bills for inpatient care are related with ICU fees and treatments in coma.
-Costs for such are on average around RMB 15,000 per night not including drugs, doctor and nurse fees.
+The average cost of a life-threatening situation in a private hospital in China will exceed RMB 900,000 or ~ USD 140,000.
+Whereas per-night stay costs for the room fee only vary between RMB 3,500 and RMB 5,000.
+The most expensive bills for inpatient care are related to ICU fees and treatments in coma.
+Costs for such are, on average, around RMB 15,000 per night, not including drugs, doctor, or nurse fees.

-Cancer treatments, chemotherapy and radiotherapy typically costs RMB 300,000 – RMB 500,000 per year.
-Stroke or heart attached in a top rated heart hospital in Beijing or Shanghai will not leave much change from RMB 200,000 per case.
+Cancer treatments, including chemotherapy and radiotherapy, typically cost RMB 300,000 – RMB 500,000 per year.
+A stroke or heart attack in a top-rated heart hospital in Beijing or Shanghai will not leave much change from RMB 200,000 per case.

 Average outpatient bills for a regular family doctor visit will be somewhere between RMB 600 and RMB 1,200.
-Visiting a specialist will be more towards a RMB 800-2,000 mark.
-Consultation on different therapies in an international clinic will present you a bill in RMB 800-RMB3,500 range.
-Mental health and other related care with internationally licensed psychologists will be towards RMB 2,200-4,000 mark.
+Visiting a specialist will be closer to the RMB 800-2,000 mark.
+Consultation on different therapies in an international clinic will present you with a bill in the RMB 800-RMB3,500 range.
+Mental health and other related care with internationally licensed psychologists will be around the RMB 2,200-4,000 mark.

-Prices may also vary depending on city you living in.
-For example consultation with General Practitioner in Parkway Health Shanghai will roughly cost you around RMB 1000-1500.
+Prices may also vary depending on the city you live.
+For example, consultation with General Practitioner in Parkway Health Shanghai will roughly cost you around RMB 1000-1500.
 Not counting any scans or lab tests they prescribe you.
-Exact same consultation in Parkway Health in Suzhou will cost you typically 20% less.
-Same applies for other major hospital chains such as United Family, Raffless and Sino United Health.
+The exact same consultation at Parkway Health in Suzhou will cost you typically 20% less.
+The same applies for other major hospital chains such as United Family, Raffles, and Sino United Health.

 For more information see our article regarding how much does it cost to see a doctor in China.